Bahian Carnival

 Bahian Carnival (Carnaval baiano) is the annual carnival festival celebrated in the Brazilian state of Bahia, mainly in its capital, Salvador.
-Carnaval is right around the corner in this energetic city, where traditions — culinary, musical, literary and more — reflect a deep Afro-Brazilian heritage.
-More than anywhere else in this multiethnic country, Salvador is steeped in Afro-Brazilian culture — from the worship of Yoruba deities (orixás), to the acrobatic practice of capoeira, to a cuisine tinge.
-The event lasts officially for six full days: it starts on a Thursday, then follows the usual five days of carnival (from Friday to Wednesday at noon).
-The term may also be used to comprise related events that happen immediately before or after the carnival in Bahia.
-Therefore, extending the duration for up to twelve days.
+The event officially lasts for six days, beginning on the Thursday before Ash Wednesday and concluding on Ash Wednesday at noon.
+The term may also be used to comprise related events that happen immediately before or after, extending the duration for up to twelve days.

-The festival happens simultaneously in many sites, being the most famous the Campo Grande track (in the upper part of the city), Barra-Ondina track (by the shore), and Pelourinho (the historical neighborhood).
-It features many different rhythms and has performances of several music groups.
-The most traditional presentations are the trio elétrico parades, and Afro blocks presentations.
-Estimations state that approximately 2.5 million people (being 1.5 million tourists) participate in the festivities every year.
+The festival happens simultaneously in many sites, the most famous being the Campo Grande track in the upper part of the city, the Barra-Ondina track by the shore, and Pelourinho (a historical neighborhood).
+It features performances by several music groups.
+The most traditional presentations are the trio elétrico parades and Afro blocks presentations.
+It is estimated that approximately 2.5 million people (including 1.5 million tourists) participate in the festivities every year.
 Economic reports show that the festival has a large impact at Salvador’s local economy.

 History

 In 1950, Adolfo Dodô Nascimento and Osmar Álvares Macêdo, better known as Dodô and Osmar created the Fobica, an open float adapted for musical presentations, and the trio elétrico was born.
 By 1952, the term trio elétrico had become generic, in reference to a truck or bus carrying musicians around during Bahian carnival.
-In 1969, Caetano Veloso's song "Atrás do trio-elétrico" (Behind the trio-elétrico) popularized the Trio Elétrico sound nationwide.
-Today, the presence of Trio Elétrico trucks is one of the main attractions of the Carnaval da Bahia.
+In 1969, Caetano Veloso's song "Atrás do trio-elétrico" ("Behind the Trio-elétrico") popularized the trio elétrico sound nationwide.
+Today, the presence of trio elétrico trucks is one of the main attractions of the Carnaval da Bahia.

-No Carnival will be held in 2021.
+No Carnival was held in 2021.